Listen to Audio

 For IBM i users, something as simple as the integration of new job scheduling software from Help/Systems could transform the way teams take on their daily challenges.

-Everywhere at once.
+Everywhere at Once

 Many of the frustrations that flare up inside today’s IT departments are a result of flawed manual workflows.
 Systems administrators may want to put the finishing touches on each and every process to ensure everything goes according to plan, but as they do, they risk sacrificing their own sanity and actually increasing error rates.
 By employing intelligent technology that works in harmony with their big picture responsibilities instead, workers can retain comprehensive visibility with better operational outcomes.

-Software that combines time- and event-based job scheduling capabilities exponentially increases IT staff agility.
+Software that combines time- and event-based job scheduling capabilities exponentially increase IT staff agility.
 Administrators can create custom scripts to both automate the execution of more mundane, recurring processes and autonomously resolve certain contingencies when staff are unable to immediately intervene themselves.

 Not all IT tasks are created equal, and dedicating the same time and attention to each would be a foolish management strategy.
 However, each and every message generated by the System i must be accounted for in some fashion.
 Feedback regarding areas as important as application performance, storage management, device access and security events must be handled with care.